What is a VEVO Visa Check?

 The VISA Step Summary

-object gives you a high-level overview and is useful for quick decisioning based on your configured allow/deny lists.
+Thesummary object gives you a high-level overview and is useful for quick decisioning based on your configured allow/deny lists.

-: These booleans tell you if the visa’s class/subclass matched the lists you configured in the workflow step.
+onAllowList/onDenyList: These booleans tell you if the visa’s class/subclass matched the lists you configured in the workflow step.
 This is often all you need for automated decisioning.

-The Process Result (supplementaryData
+The Process Result (supplementaryData)

-For the most detailed information, you must inspect the supplementaryData
+For the most detailed information, you must inspect the supplementaryData object within the step’s processResults.
+This contains the full entitlement details returned from VEVO.

 Workflow Configuration

-step in your workflow can be customized with allow or deny lists based on visa classes and subclasses.
+TheVISA step in your workflow can be customized with allow or deny lists based on visa classes and subclasses.
 This allows you to tailor the check to your specific business needs (e.g., only accepting work visas).

 This configuration is managed within the FrankieOne Workflow Builder.
 Consult with your FrankieOne account manager for assistance.